 A real shopaholic?
 Then you might be interested to save money on luxury fashion items with a full-day shopping package to Kildare Village from Dublin.

 Stephen’s Green Shopping Centre

-Afternoon in Dublin
+Lunch in Dublin

 The whole of Temple Bar is just great to walk around, see some street art and have a sneaky pint (or two) before you continue your explorations.